-There are also certain time limits for the police to lay many charges and if they are not laid within that specified time then they are statute barred.
-That is therefore a complete defence to the charge.
+There are time limits for the police to lay many charges and if a charge is not laid within that specified time period then it is statute barred.
+If a person is charged with an offence after the limitation period for laying the charge has passed, they have a complete defence to the charge.

 Sudden or extraordinary emergency

-There is a specific defence in the Crimes (Mental Impairment and Unfitness to be Tried) Act 1997 which may apply if you were suffering from a mental impairment at the time of an offence.
-To be mentally impaired you must have been suffering from some real form of mental disease, disorder or disturbance that had the effect that you either did not know what you were doing or you did not know that it was wrong.
+The defence of mental impairment may apply if an accused was suffering from a mental impairment at the time of an offence.
+To be mentally impaired a person must have been suffering from some real form of mental disease, disorder or disturbance that had the effect that they either did not know what they were doing or did not know that it was wrong.

-Claim of Right
+Claim of right

-Honest and Reasonable Mistake
+Honest and reasonable mistake

-Intoxication by itself is not a defence but it can have an impact on whether the required mental element is there for some offences where that must be proved.
-It can affect whether you intended to commit the crime and/or its consequences.
+Intoxication by itself is not a defence to a criminal charge but intoxication can have an impact on whether the required mental element is present for an offences where a mental element must be proved.
+A person’s intoxication can affect whether they can be proven to have intended to commit the crime and/or its consequences.